openstack/keystone/doc/source/architecture.rst

 --------

 The Identity service provides auth credential validation and data about `users` and `groups`.

-In the basic case all this data is managed by the service, allowing the service to manage all the CRUD associated with the data.

-In other cases, data is managed from an authoritative backend service.
-An example of this would be when backending on LDAP.
-The LDAP backend utilizes the LDAP server as the source for user and group data.
+In the basic case, this data is managed by the Identity service, allowing it to also handle all CRUD operations associated with this data.
+In more complex cases, the data is instead managed by an authoritative backend service.
+An example of this would be when the Identity service acts as a frontend for LDAP.
+In that case the LDAP server is the source of truth and the role of the Identity service is to relay that information accurately.

 Users
 ^^^^^